mariokernich/odapu-abap/README.md

 For more details, visit the [abapgit documentation](https://docs.abapgit.org/).

+## Cloud / SAP BTP specific setup steps

-The source code of the UI5 application can be found here: https://github.com/mariokernich/odapu-ui5
+Deploy the UI5 application form here: https://github.com/mariokernich/odapu-ui5

+Afterwards open it from HTML5 applications section or add it to an SAP Work Zone launchpad.

 ## OnPremise specific setup steps